 When comparing Dropbox vs Aerobatic, the Slant community recommends Aerobatic for most people.
 In the question“What is the best static website hosting provider?”
-Aerobatic is ranked 11th while Dropbox is ranked 15th.
+Aerobatic is ranked 13th while Dropbox is ranked 16th.
+The most important reason people chose Aerobatic is:

 Ranked in these QuestionsQuestion Ranking